calibreapp/image-actions/README.md

 ## Compressing images on a schedule

-Similar to above, it is also possible to run an addition instance of this action in `compressOnly` mode at specific times, and then raise a new pull request for any images compressed.
+Similar to above, it is also possible to run an addition instance of this action in `compressOnly` mode at specific times, and then raise a new pull request for any images compressed (again this only raises a Pull Request if any files are actually changed in previous steps).

 ```yml
 name: Compress images at 11pm and open a pull request